Skip to main content

 From Medellín to Salento:

-Accommodation in Salent:
+Accommodation in Salento:

-Prices range from 10,000 COP pp (€2.80) a night for a tent, right up to 70,000 (€20)for a private with private bath, and everything in between.
+Prices range from 10,000 COP pp (€2.80) a night for a tent, right up to 70,000 (€20)for a private bath, and everything in between.
 As always, everything is negotiable in Colombia!

 The staff were friendly and helpful, there’s a big outdoor common kitchen and dining area and LOADS of hammocks kicking around, plus free tea or coffee.
 Score.

-For the record, the small private room with private bath is cheap, but you couldn’t swing a cat in it, and ironically the shared bathroom was nicer and bigger than the private so we ended up using that.
+For the record, the small private room with a private bath is cheap, but you couldn’t swing a cat in it, and ironically the shared bathroom was nicer and bigger than the private one so we ended up using that.
 So save yourself a few quid and go for the shared bathroom option!

 Things To Do in Salento: